professormeta/tcg-agent/README.md

 1. Configure your Shopify store connection
 2. Set up your GumGum.gg API access
 3. Deploy the assistant to your channels
+4. Integrate the WebSocket client for real-time streaming responses

 ### For Developers